ryanramage/hyperseaport/README.md

 ### 2. Start a registry

 ```
-$ hyperseaport
+$ hyperseaport --web 8777
+⦖ ./cli.js --web 8777
+Writer started.
+storing in /Users/ryanr/Library/Preferences/hyperseaport
 Registry started.
 registryPublicKey=5b64a8956d8f2404c4f4b4e6f402ef439f610f7fe297718093641359130b0d45
+web server listening on port 8777

 ```
+The registry is stored as a hyperbee in /Users/ryanr/Library/Prefrences/hyperseaport.
+We've started with the experimental web proxy on port 8777.
+We'll show that off later.

-### 3. Register a service
+### 3. Register a service (📇 Add existing services)

-Here is an example that registers couchdb running on localhost port (-p) 5984 as a service.
+Here is an example that registers and existing couchdb running on localhost port (-p) 5984 as a service.
 The role (-r) of the service a semver string that represents the name and version of the running instace.
 We use the registry publicKey from step 2 to find and connect to the registry, and register our service.

 The code below can be run on the same different host than step 2, and it automagically connects and registers the service.

 ```
-$ hyperseaport service --port 5984 --role couchdb@3.2.2
+$ hyperseaport service --port 5984 --role couchdb@3.2.2 --registryPublicKey 5b64a8956d8f2404c4f4b4e6f402ef439f610f7fe297718093641359130b0d45

 started p2p service on abe213285052e5c2f2166d144afcd71e31aa5c7d72656d7b956a2c93f76d260f
 connecting to registry 5b64a8956d8f2404c4f4b4e6f402ef439f610f7fe297718093641359130b0d45